Hiral Patel

 LinkedIn

-• Auto-assign the right code reviewers using AI
+• How to auto-assign the right code reviewers using AI?

-• Embed these enhancements into your Azure DevOps YAML workflows
+• How to embed these enhancements into your Azure DevOps YAML workflows.

 What is Azure DevOps AI Pipelines?